ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/DataLocationSelection.rst

 The following parameters determine where the measurement sets are that hold the data to be processed.
 The default behaviour is to read the MS from the given Scheduling Block (SB) directory.
 If SB numbers are given, this is where to look.
-If SB numbers are not provided, however, the ``MS_INPUT`` variables give the filename for the relevant MS.
+The location for these SB directories is given by ``DIR_SB``.
+If SB numbers are not provided, however, the ``MS_INPUT`` variables give the filename for the relevant MS. The full path must be specified here.

+Some recent datasets have been taken in multi-measurement set mode, typically one per beam.
+In this case, the usual pipeline behaviour will be to not run the processing.
+To force it to run on a single one of these MSs, you need to give ``MS_INPUT_SCIENCE`` as the full path to the MS of choice, and set ``DIR_SB=""``.
+You will still need to provide ``SB_SCIENCE``, as this is used to find certain parts of the metadata.
+Use a similar setup for the bandpass calibrator information (``MS_INPUT_1934`` and ``SB_1934``).
+The pipeline will be upgraded to fully handle these multi-MS datasets in an upcoming release.

 It may be that the SB you wish to process has been removed from /astro.
 You can follow the instructions on :doc:`../platform/comm_archive` to request